Is there a Floquet Lindbladian?

-Let us first address the question of the existence of a Floquet Lindbladian.
-In the coherent limit, $\gamma=0$, the unitary one-cycle evolution operator $U(T)$ is divisible (any root of it is a unitary operator) and yields a countably infinite set of Hermitian generators, $H_{U}\{x_1,...,x_N\}$, $x_s \in \mathbb{Z}$, $U(T) = e^{-iH_{U}T/ \hbar}$, parametrized by a choice of a branch of the logarithm $\log U(T)$.
-One of these generators can be chosen as Floquet Hamiltonian $H_F$.
-This choice can be made, e.g, by using the principal branch, $\forall x_s \equiv 0$, or the branch closest to the time-averaged Hamiltonian $\overline{H(t)}$.
-For an open system, $\gamma>0$, we have to consider the one-cycle evolution superoperator $\mathcal{P}(T)$ \cite{szczygielski2014,HartmannEtAl17}.
-Since it is a CP-T map, its spectrum is invariant under complex conjugation.
-Thus, its $N^2$ eigenvalues are either real or appear by complex conjugated pairs (we denote the number of these pairs $n_c$).
 To find out whether we are in scenario (a), we implement the Markovianity test proposed by Wolf \emph{et al.}\ in Refs.~\cite{WolfEtAl08,Cubitt2012}.
-Namely, in order to be consistent with a time independent Markovian evolution, $\mathcal{P}(T) $ should have at least one logarithm branch, $\mathcal{S}_{\{\mathbf{x}\}} = \frac{1}{T}\log \mathcal{P}(T)$ (where a set of integers $\{\mathbf{x}\} = \{x_1,...,x_{n_c}\}$ labels a branch), which fulfills two conditions: (i) the map $\mathcal{S}_{\{\mathbf{x}\}}$ should preserve Hermiticity, i.e., $\mathcal{S}_{\{\mathbf{x}\}} V^\dagger = \mathcal{S}_{\{\mathbf{x}\}} V$, if $V = V^\dagger$, and (ii) it has to be \textit{conditionally} completely positive \cite{Evans77,Bratteli1984}.
-Then the corresponding branch $\mathcal{S}_{\{\mathbf{x}\}}$ can be nominated for an effective Lindblad generator $\mathcal{L}_F$.
-Already here the contrast with the unitary case becomes apparent: it is not guaranteed that such branch exists.
+Namely, in order to be consistent with a time independent Markovian evolution, $\mathcal{P}(T) $ should have at least one logarithm branch, $\mathcal{S}_{\{\mathbf{x}\}} = \frac{1}{T}\log \mathcal{P}(T) = \mathcal{S}_0 + \frac{2\pi i}{T}\sum_{c=1}^{n_c} x_c (\mathcal{M}_c - \mathcal{{M}}_{c*})$, that gives rise to a valid Lindblad generator ($\mathcal{S}_0$ is the principal branch).
+Here a set of $n_c$ integers $\{\mathbf{x}\} = \{x_1,...,x_{n_c}\} \in \mathbb{Z}^{n_c}$ labels a branch of the logarithm.
+To get the Floquet Lindbladian~$\mathcal{L}_F$, we should find a branch for which the superoperator $\mathcal{S}_{\{\mathbf{x}\}}$ fulfills two conditions: (i) it should preserve Hermiticity and (ii) it has to be \textit{conditionally} completely positive \cite{Evans77}.
+Already here the contrast with the unitary case (where all branches provide a licit Floquet Hamiltonian) becomes apparent: it is not guaranteed that such branch exists.
 There is no need to inspect the different branches to check condition (i).
 It simply demands that the spectrum of $\mathcal{S}_{\{\mathbf{x}\}}$ has to be invariant under complex conjugation.
-This means, in turn, that the spectrum of the map $\mathcal{P}(T)$ should not contain negative real eigenvalues (or, strictly speaking, there must be no eigenvalues of odd degeneracy, whose integer powers gives negative numbers).
-Otherwise, the answer is `no'.
+This means, in turn, that the spectrum of the Floquet map $\mathcal{P}(T)$ should not contain negative real eigenvalues (or, strictly speaking, there must be no eigenvalues of odd degeneracy, whose integer powers give negative numbers).
+Condition~(ii) is more complicated and involves properties of the spectral projectors $\mathcal{M}_a$ of the Floquet map.
+The corresponding test was formulated in Refs.~\cite{WolfEtAl08,Cubitt2012} (we provide a brief operational description in the supplemental material~\cite{SM})}.